 - Two identical "natural color" passport photos – These are U.S.-style passport photos – that must have been taken within the last 30 days.
 Passport photos taken in your home country will not be acceptable.
 Lightly print your name and your SEVIS number on the back of each photograph with a pencil to prevent problems should your photographs become separated from your I-765 application.
 Local businesses that typically take passport photographs include drugstores, copy centers, and the post office.
-ISSS does not encourage you to attempt to take these photos yourself, view more details on the photograph specifications.
+ISSS does not encourage you to attempt to take these photos yourself.

 - Form I-765, Application for Employment Authorization (See sample I-765 with instructions)